Documentation

 • Ensure that the request body is based on the paymentData section of your orderForm.

-• In the fields object, use the addressId field to reference an existing address or introduce a new address object for an entirely new address.
+• Use the addressId field to reference an existing address, or provide a new address object for an entirely new address.
+This type of information is only required if the shopper's address was not previously entered during checkout.

 Shell